-In May 2011, Premier signed a sale and purchase agreement under which it acquired a 60% equity interest in the Solan field (see press release) and, in April 2012, received approval of the Solan Field Development Plan from DECC (see press release).
+In May 2011, Premier acquired a 60% equity interest in the Solan field (see press release) and, in April 2012 approval of the Solan Field Development Plan was granted from DECC (see press release).

 Drilling of the four development wells - two producers and two water injectors - commenced in April 2013.
-Drilling operations were suspended as planned between November 2013 and March 2014 for the winter period and the rig sublet elsewhere.
 Construction of a subsea storage tank is under way and is targeted for sail away in mid-2014.
 Construction of the topsides and jacket, which started in June 2012, is progressing in Scotland to meet sail away and installation by the Thialf Heerema vessel in mid-2014.
 Hook up and commissioning is planned to be undertaken prior to the end of the summer weather window West of Shetlands ahead of first oil, scheduled for the fourth quarter of 2014.

 The field is expected to produce approximately 40 mmbbls with an estimated initial production rate of 24,000 bopd following ramp up.
 Chrysaor is Premier's partner in the field with an equity stake of 40%.

 View Solan Video